NDA-Software/ts-cornucopia/README.md

 ### Scripts

 -   [indexer](docs/scripts/indexer.md): This function will generate a index file that imports and exports all other files of the same folder.
-This is always recursive.

 ### String